PycraftDeveloper-temp-account/Pycraft/README.md

 - The old installer has been removed.
 - Benchmark mode has been introduced and is now fully operational, including the results page.
 - General bug fixes (of which there where many).
+- Changes have also been made to the way OpenGL objects are loaded, which boosts FPS by an adverage of ~5 to ~10 FPS in testing

 Again, feedback would be much appreciated this update was released on; 19/09/2021 (UK date) DD/MM/YYYY.
 As always, we hope you enjoy this new release and feel free to leave feedback.
 Thank you!
 We also apologize for the slow update.